emaldona/listerforall/README.md

 - Explore using cmake, as JSS does, as it should allow us to detect environment variables and thus make it easier to enable supporting other distros but for now ./build.sh and systemBuild.sh work okay
+- Test cmake build method on debian and openSUSE
-- Add support for other Linux distributions as requested
+- Add support for other Linux distributions as they are requested